 Sycamore, IL 60178

 Great effort is made by our parking division to ensure the accuracy of the meters.
 Please understand that our vintage meters do have mechanical failures from time to time.
-If you are concerned a parking meter is not functioning properly, please let us know the meter location, meter number, and how the meter if malfunctioning by clicking here and our staff will take appropriate repair steps.
+If you are concerned a parking meter is not functioning properly, please let us know the meter location, meter number, and how the meter if malfunctioning by filling in the Parking Meter Form, and our staff will take appropriate repair steps.

 For questions regarding hearings, please call 815-895-3435.